Definition of silique

 : a narrow elongated 2-valved usually many-seeded capsule that is characteristic of the mustard family, opens by sutures at either margin, and has two parietal placentas

-Origin of SILIQUE
+Origin and Etymology of silique

-French, from New Latin siliqua,
+French, from New Latin siliqua, from Latin, pod, husk

-Seen & Heard
+Seen and Heard

 What made you want to look up silique?
 Please tell us where you read or heard it (including the quote, if possible).